 Design Standards are supplementary tools for the Planning and Design Code that are linked to any spatial layer, including zones, subzones or overlays.

-On 1 July 2019, Phase 1 of the new planning system became operational in outback areas, but Design Standards do not apply.
+On 1 July 2019, Phase One of the new planning system became operational in outback areas, but Design Standards do not apply.

 Phase 1 of the PDI Act 2016 became operational in outback areas

 Design Standards determined by the Planning and Design Code, where required

 Design Standards may be prepared for both the public realm and infrastructure.
 Under the new system, there are three main opportunities for Design Standards to be applied.
 These include:

 - Off-setting Contributions Schemes: applying to development contributions for public realm works.

 - Infrastructure Delivery Schemes : applying to the provision of basic infrastructure in designated growth areas.